danielenriquez/salesforce-restfull/README.md

 $route['leads/(:num)']['put'] = 'leads/index/$1';</br>
 $route['leads/(:num)']['delete'] = 'leads/index/$1';</br>

-5- To test the functionality use the fallowint URL: http://localhost/sforce/Leads service has to retive the first 10000 lead records
+5- To test the functionality use the fallowing URL: http://localhost/sforce/Leads service has to retive the first 10000 lead records

+<b>Note:</b> PHP SoapClient module is mandatory to run this project on your server.